Engineering second-order nodal-line semimetals by breaking $\mathcal{PT}$ symmetry and periodic driving: Floquet engineering to SONLS

-Figure \ref{fig:3}(a) shows the quasienergy spectrum of $\mathcal{H}_{\textrm{eff}}({\bf k})$.
-It can be seen that the second-order corner states are present at the quasienergy zero, which is witnessed by the nontrivial $P$ in Fig. \ref{fig:3}(b).
-We also find that large parts of the quasienergy gaps at both of zero and $\pi/T$ are closed.
-The winding numbers $W_{\alpha/T}$ in Fig. \ref{fig:3}(c) and \ref{fig:3}(d) reveal that the regimes with the closed quasienergy gaps exhibit more colorful first-order topological phases than the static case in Fig. \ref{fig:2}(b).
+The quasienergy spectrum of $\mathcal{H}_{\textrm{eff}}({\bf k})$ in Fig. \ref{fig:3}(a) reveals that the second-order corner states are present at the quasienergy zero, which is witnessed by the nontrivial $P$ in Fig. \ref{fig:3}(b).
+We find that large parts of the quasienergy gaps at both of zero and $\pi/T$ are closed.
+The winding numbers $W_{\alpha/T}$ in Figs. \ref{fig:3}(c) and \ref{fig:3}(d) reveal that the regimes with closed quasienergy gaps exhibit more colorful first-order topological phases than the static case in Fig. \ref{fig:2}(b).
 In particular, the large-winding-number phases with $W_{\pi/T}=\pm2$ and thus the enhanced numbers of the drumhead surface states, which are absent in the static case, are present.
-Combined with the second-order topological phases revealed in Fig. \ref{fig:3}(b), this result demonstrates that a hybrid-order nodal-line semimetal, with coexisting second-order nodal lines in the zero mode and the first-order ones in the $\pi/T$ mode, are created by the periodic driving.
+Combined with the second-order topological phases in Fig. \ref{fig:3}(b), this result indicates that a hybrid-order nodal-line semimetal, with coexisting second-order nodal lines in the zero mode and first-order ones in the $\pi/T$ mode, are created by periodic driving.
 Figures \ref{fig:3}(e) and \ref{fig:3}(f) show the distribution of the zero- and $\pi/T$-mode nodal lines in the Brillouin zone.
-We see that the nodal-line structures are dramatically changed by the periodic driving compared with the static case in Fig. \ref{fig:2}(c).
+We see that the nodal-line structures are dramatically changed by periodic driving compared with the static case in Fig. \ref{fig:2}(c).
 First, the separated nodal loops in the $k_x=0$ plane of Fig. \ref{fig:2}(c) are merged.
-Second, several nodal chains, where the nodal loops in the two planes of $k_x=0$ and $\pi$ are connected by nodal lines, are formed in the zero mode, and a nodal link, where the three nodal loops in the two planes of $k_x=0$ and $k_y=0$ are linked together, are formed in the $\pi/T$ mode.
-It indicates that we realize an exotic hybrid-order nodal-line semimetal, with coexisting second-order nodal chains and first-order nodal links.
+Second, several nodal chains, where the nodal loops in the two planes of $k_x=0$ and $\pi$ are connected by nodal lines, are formed in the zero mode, and a crossing ring nodal net, where the three nodal loops in the planes of $k_x=0$ and $k_y=0$ are linked together, are formed in the $\pi/T$ mode.
+We thus realize an exotic hybrid-order nodal-line semimetal, with coexisting second-order nodal chains and first-order crossing ring nodal net.
 Such rich nodal-line structures are difficult to realize in static systems.
-The hybrid-order nodal-line topological semimetal is further confirmed by the probability distributions of the zero- and $\pi/T$-mode states.
+The hybrid-order nodal-line topological semimetal is confirmed by the probability distributions of the zero- and $\pi/T$-mode states.
 The second-order hinge Fermi arcs and the first-order drumhead surface states separated by the nodal lines in Fig. \ref{fig:3}(g) verify the second-order nature of the zero-mode nodal lines.
-The purely drumhead surface states in Fig. \ref{fig:3}(h) confirms the first-order nature of the $\pi/T$-mode nodal lines.
-Therefore, our result reveals that the periodic driving supplies an efficient tool to adjust and enrich the nodal-line structure and the topological phases of the SONLS.
+The purely drumhead surface states in Fig. \ref{fig:3}(h) confirm the first-order nature of the $\pi/T$-mode nodal lines.
+Therefore, our result reveals that periodic driving supplies an efficient tool to adjust the nodal-line structure and the topological phases of the SONLS.